CampbellCrowley/SpikeyBot-Discord/docs/README.md

 **Kind**: inner method of [<code>HungryGames</code>](#HungryGames)
-**Returns**: <code>boolean</code> - If the event requires a number of players that is valid from the number of plaers left to choose from.
+**Returns**: <code>boolean</code> - If the event requires a number of players that is valid from the number of players left to choose from.
 **Access**: private

 | Param | Type | Description |